 All students planning to reside in residence halls are required to complete and submit a Resident Application and to pay a non-refundable \$50.00 processing fee.
 Additionally, there is a \$250.00 residence hall deposit.
-Deposit or part deposit may be refundable upon move out, if there are no damages.
+Deposit or partial deposit may be refundable upon move out, if there are no damages.
 Room and board payment is required prior to moving into the residence halls.
-Students may obtain a Resident Application in the Office of Residential Life or online at http://www.hillcollege.edu/campuslife/Housing/index.html.
+Students may obtain a Resident Application in the Office of Residential Life or online on the Residential Life webpage.